 Other moves, including Egg Firing, Rear Egg, and Banjo’s other throws can be sprinkled in as well.
 Do note, though, that Banjo’s AI has something of a “King K. Rool situation” regarding its down throw.
 In other words, it’ll try to attack the buried opponent with a move that won’t connect in time, and it’ll leave itself vulnerable instead.
 You’re welcome to use Banjo’s forward and back throws in addition to his up throw, but be careful when teaching him to use his down throw.
 It’s risky!
 One last note — don’t use any down airs, as that’s essentially a free punish for human opponents.

 Thanks so much for reading!
 If you’d like to enter your newly-trained Banjo & Kazooie amiibo into a competitive tournament – or if you just want to test it out in a Battle Arena – then feel free to join our Discord server, where you can do both of those things!
 Most of our tournaments require file submissions, and fortunately, we’ve got guides available on how to do that.
 For more information, check out the Powersaves backup guide or mobile phone backup guide, depending on which device you have available.
+We also appreciate donations if you like what you read today!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.